Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 7. Collaboration

-OneNote.
-Multi-user real-time editing in shared notebooks, edit history per author, Microsoft Teams + SharePoint integration.
-Microsoft Work Trend Index 2024 reported that real-time co-editing is now a default expectation for office teams.
+OneNote is built for office collaboration: shared notebooks, multi-user real-time editing, per-author edit history, and Microsoft Teams plus SharePoint integration.
+Microsoft Work Trend Index 2024 reported that real-time co-editing is now a default expectation for office teams, and OneNote fits that environment.

 8. AI Features